-- contracts (service agreements, lease agreements, use rights, etc)
+- contracts - such as service agreements, lease agreements, use rights, etc

-- customers (customer lists and databases, open orders, production backlogs, etc)
+- customers - eg customer lists and databases, open orders, production backlogs, etc

-- marketing (trade marks, domain names, brand perception, etc)
+- marketing - for example trade marks, domain names, brand perception, etc

 Intangible asset valuation

-Because they lack physical properties, intangible assets are often difficult to keep track of and measure.
-However, they can add significant commercial value to your business and often form the basis of a business' competitive advantage.
+Because they lack physical properties, intangible assets are often difficult to track and measure.
+However, they can add significant commercial value and competitive advantage to your business.

 For valuation and accounting purposes, you should only list intangible assets on your company's balance sheet if: